browserengineering/book/book/styles.md

     # ...
 ```

-It's kind of crazy, honestly, that Python lets you write this.
-Now,
-these style sheet URLs are usually not full URLs; they are something
+Now, these style sheet URLs are usually not full URLs; they are
-called *relative URLs*, such as:^[There are other flavors, including
+something called *relative URLs*, such as:^[There are other flavors,
-query-relative and scheme-relative URLs, that I'm skipping.]
+including query-relative and scheme-relative URLs, that I'm skipping.]

 -   A normal URL, which specifies a scheme, host, path, and so on;
 -   A host-relative URL, which starts with a slash but reuses the